axsaucedo/wcpy/README.md

 ## NLTK

-The previous command must have installed the NLTK dependencies, but if by any reason it's not working for you, you can install it with the following:
+This package uses the NLTK `english.pickle` dataset.
+The dataset includes in both, the repository and the PyPi package, however if you want to donwload more of the languages you can do so with the following command:

 ```
 python -c "import nltk; nltk.download('punkt')"
 ```

-Regardless this project has a fallback on REGEXes in case that the NLTK package fails for any reason.

 # Testing